hans772/winMessenger/README.md

 Since the server is being hosted on a local machine, port forwarding must be enabled for the server to be visible to devices outside the LAN.<br>
 However any device inside the LAN will be able to connect to your device using the device specific IP address assigned to the device by the LAN.<br>

-I've added a compiled binary for easier usage.

 ## Credits